-Vancouver, British Columbia, June 29, 2021 — Burcon NutraScience Corporation (“Burcon or the “Company”) (TSX: BU) (NASDAQ: BRCN), a global technology leader in the development of clean-label, plant-based proteins for foods and beverages, reported results for the fiscal year ended March 31, 2021.
+Vancouver, British Columbia, June 27, 2022 — Burcon NutraScience Corporation (“Burcon or the “Company”) (TSX: BU) (NASDAQ: BRCN), a global technology leader in the development of plant-based proteins for foods and beverages, reported results for the fiscal year ended March 31, 2022.

-Burcon’s primary focus during fiscal 2021 was to support Merit Foods to complete and commission its flex production facility.
+Burcon’s primary focus during fiscal 2022 was to support Merit Foods to commission, fine-tune and optimize its state-of-the-art protein production facility.

 During the year, Merit Foods: